WebexCC-SA/CLS-1402/docs/scenarios/customizationsScenario.md

 By clicking this button on the home screen (you might need to swipe to the next page of home screen on the device to find it):
 ![HalkwakeButton](./../assets/HalfwakeButton.png){ width="500" }

+!!! important "Before you start!"
+    You will verify that the button Halfwake is not working.

 Your goal is to verify that after clicking on the Halfwake button the user will see the Signage web page opening on the device.